-Director of Operations, School of Health Sciences, University of New Haven
+Director of Operations, College of Health Sciences, University of New Haven

 "My history studies at SCSU helped me develop research, communication, and critical thinking skills, which transcend any one field or position.
 The expertise I gained as a history major are directly responsible for my daily success in my role as a strategic member of the Dean’s Office, where every day I research potential programs, advise students, and communicate with members of the campus and local community.